quintest/kubelocaldemo/doc/UsingDeployingk8s.md

 Now you can run kubectl also from your local workstation command line, but to setup authentication from a webbrowser it gets more complicated.
 First of we need to select an Authentication provider, I've selected Google as my idp, based on OpenID Connect.
 For the TL;DR version just walk thorugh the next steps I'll try and create a blogpost with more details and reference.

 **--NEXT STEPS--NOT READY YET--**
+- [ ] Create user and setup role binding to

 Dashboard is not installed by default and needs to be setup with the following command:
 ```